 Castle Pines and Daniels Park (also known as Daniels Gate) have long been the emerging hot spot in Colorado for outdoor enthusiasts wanting a more convenient commute to Denver.
 Some consider Daniels Park to be located in Sedalia and some in Castle Pines, I've chosen to attach it to Castle Pines only for close proximity purposes.
 Bordering the north area of the Village at Castle Pines and including the estates at Daniel's Park, Castle Pines is nestled in the hilly layers proceeding the Front Range with fabulous views, winding tree-lined streets, abundant wildlife and homes, apartments, condos, townhomes and maintenance free options along with commercial and land opportunities to meet every need.
 Easy access to I-25 and Highlands Ranch by Quebec St., offers its residents resort mountain living with a smooth transition to both the city and the mountains.
 While Castle Pines' spectacular, unspoiled landscape is one of its highlights, this community also features suburban-style neighborhoods with pristine landscaping, open space trails and golf courses galore.
-Castle Pines residents are lucky to have 12,324 (yes, thousands) of acres of open space to the north and west of the community.
-This fortunate acreage is owned and managed by three different organizations including: Highlands Ranch Backcountry Wilderness, Daniels Park, and Cherokee Castle & Ranch.
-All are steeped in Colorado history and access to residents is granted through cultural sites, public trails and tours.
+Castle Pines residents enjoy access to 12,324 (yes, in the thousands) of acres of open space both to the north and west of the community.
+This exquisite acreage is owned and managed by three organizations: Highlands Ranch Backcountry Wilderness, Daniels Park, and Cherokee Castle & Ranch.
+An area rich in Colorado history and access to residents is granted through cultural sites, public trails and tours.
 The allure of this community is its unique character, stunning beauty and rich historical and colorful past of its true "Old West" heritage and the choice to preserve it.

 Call Carla today to find your beautiful Castle Pines or Daniels Park home today.